top of page

 • Locate the nearest hospital or urgent care facility

-• Discuss what kinds of treatments and interventions they would want if they cannot voice their wishes, including end-of-life care
+• Discuss what kinds of treatments and interventions your loved one would want if they cannot voice their wishes, including end-of-life care.

 bottom of page